samig59/glpk_fp/README.md

   * bp_ex_p.f90    : Solves an IP (actually BP) problem

-  * model_ex_p.f90 : demostrates the read in of Gnu MPL model, creation, and solution of the problem, and the export in glpk MPS format.
+  * model_ex_p.f90 : Demostrates the read in of Gnu MPL model, creation, and solution of the problem, and the export in glpk MPS format.
-                     The Gnum MPL model file "assign.mod" is needed in order to test this example.
+                     The Gnu MPL model file "assign.mod" is needed in order to test this example.